nbafrank/ggflow/README.md

 ggflow is a plotting package for flowcytometry built on ggplot2 and flowCore. ggflow allows to easily plot flowFrame objects from FCS files into beautiful 2D scatter plots.

+To install please type

+install_github("nbafrank/ggflow")

+this package requires the ggplot2 and flowCore packages.

 ```{r}
 library(ggplot2)